Lumbosciatica: Definition and management

 physiotherapy sessions

 La physiotherapy represents one of the pillars of the management of uncomplicated common sciatica.
-Many techniques can be used by the physiotherapist to provide relief from symptoms, including:
+Many techniques can be used by the physiotherapist to provide symptom relief, including:

 • The massages: to reduce muscle tension that causes pain.